 - The health of the babies

 The biggest factor in whether or not you’ll be able to deliver vaginally is the position or presentation of your babies — which part of baby’s body is closest to the cervix (1, 3).
-Let’s review positions before we talk about how the affect natural childbirth of twins.
+Let’s review presentation before we talk about how it affects natural childbirth of twins.

 Vertex or Head Down – Head-down is the “proper” position for delivery and the easiest and safest position for a vaginal birth.
 In most cases, both babies are vertex at the time of birth(1).